Calculation of your retirement pension under the Québec Pension Plan

 (per month) See Note 3

-1. Calculation of the retirement pension is different for persons who receive a disability pension.
+1. Calculation of the retirement pension is different for persons who receive a disability pension between ages 60 and 65.
 For more information, consult the Adjustment of the retirement pension for disabled persons page.
 Back to reference

 2. The amounts represent what is received by persons who have earned employment earnings equal to half the maximum pensionable earnings during their career.
 Back to reference

-Which earnings are not used for the calculation of the retirement pension under the QPP?
+Which earnings are excluded from the calculation of the retirement pension under the QPP?

 • a disability pension under the Québec Pension Plan or Canada Pension Plan;